Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company also commits to conduct HCV assessments.
+The company also commits to conduct HCV assessments in its own reporting.

 • Y